Gdoc/Admin

 As we can see, gender differences in time devoted to unpaid care work cut across societies: All over the world, women spend more time than men on these activities.

-Yet there are clear differences when it comes to the magnitude of these gender gaps.
-In some countries, women work around 70% more than men in unpaid care activities at home.
+Yet there are clear differences in the magnitude of these gender gaps.
+In some countries, women spend around 70% more time than men in unpaid care activities at home.
 In others, women work four or six times more than men on these activities.

-Another chart provides a sense of perspective on the levels.
-In the MENA region, where the gap tends to be largest, women spend on average over 5 hours on unpaid care work per day, while men spend less than one hour.12
+Another chart provides a sense of perspective on the levels by regions.
+In the MENA region, where the gap tends to be largest, women spend on average over 5 hours on unpaid care work per day, while men spend less than one hour.14

 What affects women’s labor force participation?

 In order to understand changing female labor force participation, it is important to first conceptualize the overarching context within which various factors operate.
 For women to be able to participate in the labor market, they have to have the time and opportunity to do so.
 This means that we can only fully analyze labor force participation if we understand time allocation more generally.
 In the case of female labor supply in particular, time allocation is crucially affected by the fact that women all over the world tend to spend a substantial amount of time on activities such as unpaid care work, which fall outside of the traditional economic production boundary.
-In other words, women often work but are not regarded as 'economically active' for the purpose of labor supply statistics.
+In other words, women may spend many hours working without being counted as “economically active” in labor force statistics.

-Across all world regions, women spend more time on unpaid care work than men.
-On average, women spend between three and six hours on unpaid care work per day, while men spend between half an hour and two hours.
-If we consider the sum of paid and unpaid work, women tend to work more than men – on average, 2.6 extra hours per week across the OECD.
+Around the world, women often spend more time on unpaid care work than men.
+In countries with available data, women spend between three and six hours on unpaid care work per day, while men spend between half an hour and three hours.
+If we consider the sum of paid and unpaid work, women tend to work more than men in total.

 It is therefore not surprising that the factors driving change in female labor supply — whether they are improvements in maternal health, reductions in the number of children, childcare provision, or gains in household technology — all affect unpaid care work.
 Because time allocation is gendered in this way, female participation in labor markets tends to increase when the time cost of unpaid care work is reduced, shared equally with men, and/or made more compatible with market work.